Paris court delays decision on Uber's unlicensed taxi service

 The company, however, has attracted widespread criticism of its business style of moving first and asking permission later.
 It has faced complaints around the world over how it pays drivers, charges passengers and ensures their safety.

-Local taxi companies, which often have to pay steep license fees, argue that Uber is competing unfairly by not respecting local regulations.
+Local taxi companies, which often have to pay steep licence fees, argue that Uber is competing unfairly by not respecting local regulations.

-Uber's usual defense is that it does not fall under rules governing taxi operators because its smartphone app merely acts as an exchange connecting drivers with clients.
+Uber's usual defence is that it does not fall under rules governing taxi operators because its smartphone app merely acts as an exchange connecting drivers with clients.

 "UberPOP will continue," Pierre-Dimitri Gore-Coty, who heads Uber in western Europe, told Reuters.
-"We are not cowboys, but we intend to revolutionize urban transport."
+"We are not cowboys, but we intend to revolutionise urban transport."

 In France, the government sought to calm conflicts between taxis and Uber by reworking the rules on how traditional taxis compete with chauffeured cars.

-The so-called Thevenoud law required chauffeured cars to return to a base between fares, restricted their use of localization software to find clients in the street and banned unlicensed service, among other measures.
+The so-called Thevenoud law required chauffeured cars to return to a base between fares, restricted their use of localisation software to find clients in the street and banned unlicensed service, among other measures.

 The law, passed in October, is now being contested by Uber at the European Commision and in France.